jaysonmulwa/probabilis/README.md

 * n - number of occurences
 * k - kth occurence
-* p - Probability of 1 occurence (Probability of success in other disttributions like Bernoulli's)
+* p - Probability of 1 occurence (Probability of success in other distributions like Bernoulli's)

 ### Binomial Distribution